The Occupied Times of London

 The Occupied Times of London was a political newspaper which originated from Occupy LSX in 2011.
 Originally produced from the occupations at St. Paul’s and Finsbury Square, the paper included news, features and interviews.
 It was a free, non-profit publication without any advertising and was first published on Wednesday 26 October 2011.

+The founding editor of the Occupied Times was Steven Maclean who started the newspaper from a tent at the St.Pauls Occupy protest.

 The design of the Occupied Times of London incorporated Jonathan Barnbrook's 'Bastard' font, with a signature back-page placard design or slogan in each issue.

 The last issue was Issue 29 March 2017 before it became Base Magazine.